A non-perturbative approach to computing seismic normal modes in rotating planets: The elastic-gravitational system with rotation

 \subsection{The weak formulation}

 We let $u^s$ denote displacement in the solid regions and $u^f$ denote displacement in the fluid regions.
 We treat the solid and fluid parts differently and then deal with $S(u)$ globally.
 We use $v$ to denote test functions and denote $v^s$ and $v^f$ for the solid and fluid test displacements, respectively.
-The mass term from the first and the second term of \eqref{eq:hydromainQ} take the form (with the summation convention)
+The mass term from the first and the second term of \eqref{eq:hydromainQ} take the form

 and